 Sid Graham was born in Tidal Basin, Custom House in the London’s East End in 1920, the son of Sidney “Siddy” Graham a seaman from Barbados and his English wife Emma an East Ender.
-Sid will be 97 on 28th January 2017 and still lives at Custom House in East London.
+Sid made it to his 97th birthday on 28th January 2017 and sadly passed away on 30th April 2017.
+Until then he continued to live at Custom House in East London.

 Sid followed in his father’s footstep going to sea at the age of 15.
 During the war Sid served as a merchant seaman (stoker) on Atlantic and Arctic convoys.

 At the beginning of 1942 Sid’s worst fears were realised.
 He was crossing the Atlantic on a supply ship, the SS Scottish Star, when it was torpedoed by an Italian submarine the RIN Luigi Torelli at 9.05 pm on the 19 February.
 At 9.30pm the the ship was abandoned and four life boats were launched.
 During the night the life boats separated.
 Three lifeboats were later picked up by HMS Diomede.

 Sid and fifteen other crew members survived for 8 days in the fourth life boat as it drifted 600 miles towards Barbados where they were eventually spotted and picked up by the Bajan fishing boat Stella.
 The ship-wrecked crew had only a vague idea where they were as their voyage was a “special mission” and were unaware that the SS Scottish Star intended route was from Liverpool was to Buenos Aires and Montevideo.